ahmed-sial/problems_in_rust/README.md

-# problems_in_rust
-Different types of problems in rust.
+# Practice problems in rust